eddiebrett/eddiewebsite2020/README.md

 I sent test emails to the email address provided in the contact page to ensure that that feature was working.

+I used TravisCI.
+Travis CI is a hosted continuous integration service used to build and test software projects hosted at GitHub. www.travis-ci.com

 ## Deployment